jhonatantft/resume/README.md

 - **Javascript** (Main language) - ES5, ES6, Vuejs, NodeJs, Express, React, Jquery - Search engine(frontend) and personalized showcase.
 - **Python** - Used mainly to collect and parse complex data to our database.
 For example: **(XML, CSV, API)** to an specific **JSON schema**
 - **PHP** - No framework - Search engine.
+- **Microservices Architecture**
-- Docker, Sass, HTML, CSS, babel, gulp, github, gitlab, shell scripts, CORS, heroku.
+- Docker, Sass, HTML, CSS, babel, gulp, github, gitlab, shell scripts, heroku.

 **Frontend Developer** -  [Dataclick](https://dataclick.com.br/) - February 2016 - May 2017
 > The company has a service for football clubs fan management.
 If you are a fan you can have a entrance card that you pay monthly or annually.
 Then you can watch your team at the stadium at any time.